-Have a toddler who only wants chicken nuggets and would rather starve than to eat his peas?
+Have a toddler who only wants chicken nuggets and would rather starve than to eat their peas?
 You’re not alone!

 Lunchtime with a toddler can be tricky for many reasons.
-Baby might be in daycare, which means you aren’t there to monitor his food intake, which can cause stress about whether he is getting enough to eat.
+Baby might be in daycare, which means you aren’t there to monitor their food intake, which can cause stress about whether they are getting enough to eat.
 At home, Baby may resist being asked to stop playing in the middle of the day to sit down for a meal.

 Whatever is causing the trouble in your household, lunch doesn’t have to be an unhealthy meal, nor does it need to be a battle.
 Here are some healthy versions of toddler staples that will leave you and Baby both feeling happy and satisfied.